SparshRoy02/Supply-Chain-Forecast-Analytics-/README.md

 * Integration with real-time data sources
 * Advanced analytics using Python (Pandas, ML models)
 * Customer segmentation & churn analysis

----

-### Final Note

-This project demonstrates the ability to not only build dashboards but also extract meaningful business insights, identify critical problems, and support strategic decision-making using data.